 From: Bull, Karina

 Sent: Saturday, September 30, 2017 7:15 AM

 Subject: OLS Issues Final Rule Revisions for Seattle’s Minimum Wage Ordinance

 Thank you for submitting a comment to inform our rulemaking process for subminimum wages for people with disabilities.
 We carefully considered all comments and sincerely appreciate your contribution to this process.
 Yesterday, our office announced the final rules; the announcement is below.

 City of Seattle | Office of Labor Standards

 Seattle, WA 98104-1627

-10. Given lack of transparency and accountability in this legislation, I began to do more research into how the decision had come to be made.
+10. Given the lack of transparency and accountability in this legislation, I began to do more research into how the decision had come to be made.

-11. Seventy comments were received by OLS – 33 (or 18 if duplicate scripts are not counted) were in favor of elimination of certificates; 37 were against elimination of certificates.
+11. Seventy comments were received by OLS – 33 (or 18 if duplicate scripts are not counted) were in favor of the elimination of certificates; 37 were against the elimination of certificates.
 Clearly far from unanimous and from my perspective indicates there needs to be more research done on the issue.